kailash-manasarovar/statement/docs/timeline/2026/august.md

 - Mrs Wasserman's nephew Alex walked by giving me those looks.
 - I smiled at him at the last minute and he seemed relieved.
 - And Esther (or an Esther lookalike) walked through and as she passed me she seemed to have something wrong with her head, it started shaking.
-- If she did get an egg in March 2025, it would have been soaked with pesticides so I am very concerned about any children arising from that time.
+- If she did get an egg in March 2025, it would have been soaked with pesticides so I am very concerned about any children arising from then if there was an extraction.

 ## Call social security